 - purpose limitation;

-- data minimisation: for this principle, the Act specifies that for personal data must not be excessive for processing relating to:
+- data minimization: for this principle, the Act specifies that personal data must not be excessive for processing relating to:

 - the prevention, investigation, detection, or prosecution of criminal offences or to the execution of criminal penalties or detention orders on behalf of the State and;

-- State national security, defence or public security purposes.
+- State national security, defense or public security purposes;

 - storage limitation; and